EIDA/wfc-consistency/README.md

 #### check_consistency.py
 This is a script used for finding inconsistencies between archive files, FDSN station metadata and WFCatalog database.

-The script produces one inconsistencies_results.db sqlite3 database file with the following tables:
+The script produces one `inconsistencies_results.db` SQLite database file with the following tables:
  - `inconsistent_metadata`, which includes the files that are *orphaned* (i.e. without any metadata).
  - `missing_in_wfcatalog`, which includes the files that are missing in WFCatalog database.
  - `inconsistent_checksum`, which includes the files that have inconsistent checksum in WFCatalog database (file produced only if `-c` option specified).